Hautapu Substation Project

 The future of Waipā is bright and Waipā Networks is proud to be part of it.

-Over the next decade, our region is expected to grow by over 25,000 with about 14,000 more people calling Cambridge home.
+Over the next decade, our region is expected to grow by over 25,000 with approximately 13,000 new homes set to be built in Cambridge.

-Cambridge is arguably one of the most vibrant and thriving areas in New Zealand, based in the heart of the Waikato.
-Improvements in transportation and local infrastructure make Cambridge an attractive location for residential, commercial, and industrial development.
+Arguably one of the most vibrant and thriving areas in Aotearoa, Cambridge is in the heart of Waikato.
+Improvements in transportation and infrastructure make this town an attractive location for residential, commercial, and industrial development.

-Investing in our infrastructure is critical to see our region continue to thrive.
+Investing in our infrastructure is critical for our region to continue to thrive.
 That’s why we have partnered with Transpower to develop a solution that will guarantee a reliable and resilient power supply for our network.

-With this investment, we are confident that we will be able to keep pace with the region’s growth and provide our customers with a consistently dependable and high-quality power supply.
+We are confident as a result of this investment we will be able to keep pace with the region’s growth and provide our customers with a consistently dependable and high-quality power supply.

 Our latest project updates